grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/05 Soak Testing.md

 #### Make a cost estimate before starting a soak test

-Soak test can simulate days or weeks worth of normal traffic within a few hours.
+Soak tests can simulate days or weeks worth of normal traffic within a few hours.
 This means that your infrastructure and vendor costs may be significant.

 If you are testing a website, you should consider excluding your CDN from the test.